Abin-Shaji-Thomas/File-Encryption-and-Decryption-using-C/README.md

 - Add support for multiple encryption algorithms
 - Option to enter a multi-character key for added security
-- User interface improvements for easier navigation
+- User interface improvements for easier navigation.

 ---